Written to be cherry-picked by local media and by those needing to introduce me to public audiences.

 During this phase, he was recruited to be an essayist and opinion journalist for the Hartford Courant.
 By early 2004 he was writing a weekly opinion column, mainly on science, environment, and education.
 To date, he’s published well over 500 columns, essays and freelanced magazine pieces ranging from the New York Times to the Block Island Times.
 By 2006, he had published his third book on stone walls, Exploring Stone Walls, which led to a grant from the National Science Foundation to develop curriculum based on Stone Wall Secrets, (coauthored with Kristine Thorson), which was cited in 1998 by the Smithsonian Institution as one of its Notable Books for Children.

 Thorson’s second book on signature landforms — Beyond Walden: The Hidden History of America’s Kettle Lakes and Ponds — precipitated keynote speeches to national lake management associations and a freshwater road blog titled “Walden to Wobegon” that began and ended with National Public Radio coverage in Boston and Minneapolis.
 The intellectual gravity of Walden Pond led him to publish two scholarly books on Henry David Thoreau for Harvard University Press.
 Walden’s Shore: Henry David Thoreau and Nineteenth Century Science (2014) is sold and catalogued as literary criticism.
 The Boatman: Henry David Thoreau’s River Years is a partial biography showing the mature Thoreau working on the most analytically rigorous scientific project of his life.
-His last book, The Guide to Walden Pond, by Houghton Mifflin Harcourt (Thoreau’s publisher), will be published on March 13, 2018.
+His last book, The Guide to Walden Pond, by Houghton Mifflin Harcourt (Thoreau’s publisher), was published on March 13, 2018.

 Professor Thorson lives a quiet life in southern New England, where his hobbies are Nature, reading, writing, cooking, walking beaches, and watching public television.
 After meeting the school bus at the end of the driveway for 21 years, he and his wife of 40+ years downsized to village life in Storrs Center, CT.
 On his way to work he walks through the woods, around a pond, and over two streams.